CogentRedTester/mpv-file-browser/addons/addons.md

 | loadlist       | the browser is scanning the directory to append to the playlist |
 | script-message | triggered by the `get-directory-contents` script-message        |
 | addon          | caused by an addon calling the `scan_directory` API function - note that addons can set a custom state |

+Note that all calls to any `parse` function during a specific parse request will be given the same parse_state table.
+This theoretically allows parsers to communicate with parsers of a lower priority (or modify how they see source information), but no guarantees are made that specific keys will remain unused by the API.

 #### Coroutines